project-sunbird/project-sunbird.github.io/pages/features-documentation/lessonplan.md

  </tr>
  </table>

-### Using the Table of Contents Option
+### Using the Table of Contents Options

-The Table of Contents tree seen in the left pane is used to navigate content compiled for a collection, textbook, course or lesson plan.
+You can see <b>Table of Content</b> tree in the left pane to navigate content compiled for a collection, textbook, course or lesson plan.
 You can manipulate the tree using either:

- - The burger menu associated with a tree node
+<br>&emsp;a) The burger menu associated with a tree node
- - Right-click options associated with a tree node, **OR**
+<br>&emsp;b) Right-click options associated with a tree node, OR
- - Keyboard shortcuts
- <br>For details on manipulating the tree and adding content, refer <a href="features-documentation/treestructure_toc" target="_blank">Exploring ToC Structure</a>
+<br>&emsp;c) Keyboard shortcuts <br>For details on manipulating the tree and adding content, refer <a href="features-documentation/treestructure_toc" target="_blank">Exploring ToC Structure</a>

 ### Deleting Content